willshersystems/simplebackup/README.md

 ## S3 set up

-Create a bucket, `$CLIENTNAME.backups.willsher.systems`
+Create a bucket, $BUCKET

-Create a new IAM user, $CLIENTNAME, with the following policy.
+Create a new IAM user, $BACKUPUSER, with the following policy.
 Generate access keys

 ```